-If you work in a finance related role, or are just starting to look into accounting, you may have come across the term “budget variance analysis”.
-So, what is it, and how does it work, and will it improve your accounting skills for business?
+If you work involves managing business finances, or running your own business, you’re likely to have come across the term “budget variance analysis”.
+So, what is it, how does it work, and will it improve your accounting skills for business?

 What is budget variance analysis?

-Budget variance analysis is a process you go through at the end of your results cycle.
-It shows you the gap between the original budget and actual revenues and expenses, enabling you to see how accurate the original budget was.
+It is a process you go through at the end of your results cycle, which shows you the gap between the original budget and actual revenues and expenses, enabling you to see how accurate the original budget was.

-The main reason behind this analysis is so that you can see where the variances occurred (whether good or bad), and address these so as to try to eliminate any variances in the future.
+The main purpose of doing this analysis is to identify where the variances occurred (whether good or bad) and address these so as to try to eliminate any variances in the future.

 Free advice: how to write a business budget